-We recommend trying to reach out to your theme author and getting them to update their code, which is a much better solution because it will then allow users of these themes to also use other plugins such as User Menus, Nav Menu Roles, If Menu, plus many more.
+We recommend that you contact your theme or plugin author, and request that they update their code.
+This is the preferred solution because it can allow users of that theme (or plugin) to also use other plugins that include User Menus, Nav Menu Roles, and If Menu.

 Disable the Popup Maker Menu Editor: